 Avoiding exposure to these harmful chemicals by refraining from smoking can 100% benefit an individual’s health.

 Changes in Brain Function

-Smoking may also damage the area of your brain responsible for thinking skills including memory and learning.
+However, the long-term impact of smoking is something to consider.
+In general, long-term tobacco use may also damage the area of your brain responsible for thinking skills including memory and learning.

 One study shows that the cerebral cortex in the brain was thinner and contained less gray and white matter in smokers versus non-smokers.
 This is what leads to declines in brain function.
 The study also mentions smoking as a possible cause of depression and cognitive diseases including Alzheimer’s and other dementias.